Are LLMs Ready for Neural-integrated Mechanistic Modeling? A Benchmark and Agentic Framework: The NIMM benchmark.

 \subsection{Motivation}

-Despite preliminary efforts to apply LLMs to mechanistic modeling in simplified settings~\cite{holt2024automatically}, we argue that such problem settings remain substantially detached from real-world scenarios.
-As a result, it remains unclear whether LLM-based systems are truly ready to generate mechanistic models for practical scientific applications.
+Despite preliminary efforts to apply LLMs to mechanistic modeling~\cite{holt2024automatically, amad2025continuously}, we argue that their evaluation environment is oversimplified and cannot capture the complexity of neural-integrated modeling.
+Specifically, they either focus on purely mechanistic models or assume that the target model $f$ takes the form of an \textit{additive combination} of a neural network and a mechanistic component, which is a special case of the general neural-integrated mechanistic model we consider in the paper.

-\textbf{Limitations of Prior Problem Setting.} \ding{182} Unlike the problem setting introduced in HDTwinGen~\cite{holt2024automatically}, where mechanistic models are used under \emph{full observation} (i.e., all $d_\mathcal{X}$-dimensional states are observable in the data), a more realistic setting is \emph{partial observation}.
-In this case, the LLM must construct effective mechanistic models from partially observed real-world data, where only a subset of the $d_\mathcal{X}$ state variables (and in some cases, only a single dimension) is available. \ding{183} In many scientific applications, the goal is not merely to learn mechanistic models, but also to apply these models for diversified tasks.
-A desired problem setting should therefore evaluate models in diversified scenarios, rather than focusing on modeling in isolation. \ding{184} The problem setting in HDTwinGen further assumes that the target model $f$ takes the form of an additive combination of a neural network and a mechanistic component, which substantially restricts the space of admissible model structures.
-In contrast, our neural-integrated mechanistic formulation provides a more general modeling framework, with HDTwinGen being a special case.
-This generality better reflects practical modeling settings. \ding{185} Moreover, constructing neural-integrated mechanistic models in practice remains highly challenging, requiring substantial domain knowledge and engineering effort, and thus provides a realistic and demanding testbed for evaluating LLMs’ coding capabilities.
+Apart from that, we additionally argue that the exisiting evaluation environments fail to align with the real-world scientific modeling: \ding{182} Unlike the existing problem setting~\cite{holt2024automatically, amad2025continuously}, where mechanistic models are used under \emph{full observation} (i.e., all $d_\mathcal{X}$-dimensional states are observable in the data), a more realistic setting is \emph{partial observation}, where only a subset of the states are observed.
+For example, in epidemiological datasets, only reported infection counts are observed, while latent compartments, such as susceptible or exposed populations, cannot be easily observed by the surveillance system. \ding{183} In many scientific applications, the goal is not merely to learn mechanistic models, but also to apply these models for diversified tasks.
+A desired problem setting should therefore evaluate models in diversified scenarios, rather than focusing on modeling in isolation.

-These considerations motivate the need for a dedicated evaluation framework that formalizes the new problem setting and systematically evaluates an LLM’s ability to perform neural-integrated mechanistic modeling.
+These considerations motivate the need for a benchmark that formalizes the new problem setting and systematically evaluates an LLM’s ability to perform neural-integrated mechanistic modeling.